leitingzhang/leitingzhang.github.io/_pages/about.md

 Leiting received the Electrochemical Society (ECS) Battery Division Young Professional Travel Grant to attend the 247th ECS Meeting in Montréal, Canada, and present Jackie's paper "Towards Self-Driving Labs for Better Batteries: Accelerating Electrolyte Discovery with Automation and Bayesian Optimization" (A01-0088), on May 22nd at 9:00.
 Thank you, ECS Battery Division!

 ### 2025.03.31
-Leiting received the Göran Gustafsson Prize for Young Researchers from the [Göran Gustafsson Foundation](https://gustafssonsstiftelser.se/sid-4/stiftelse-1-uukth/).
+Leiting received the Göran Gustafsson Large Prize for Young Researchers from the [Göran Gustafsson Foundation (UU/KTH)](https://gustafssonsstiftelser.se/sid-4/stiftelse-1-uukth/).
 The Prize comes with a SEK 3.75 M project grant.
 [News](https://www.uu.se/vetenskapsomrade/teknik-och-naturvetenskap/nyheter/arkiv/2025-03-31-unga-uppsalaforskare-far-pris-av-goran-gustafssons-stiftelse#:~:text=Tv%C3%A5%20unga%20forskare%20vid%20Uppsala,institutionen%20f%C3%A5r%20det%20ett%C3%A5riga%20priset.)

 ### 2025.03.30
 Leiting was selected as a 2025 Rising Star in Materials Science by ACS Materials Au.